NnamdiJr/nnamdijr.github.io/_posts/2016-11-12-Galvanize-Airbnb.markdown

 =)

-_P.S. - I created this site and blog at the beginning of the year, but as you can see I didn't write much of anything since then.
+<sub>_P.S. - I created this site and blog at the beginning of the year, but as you can see I didn't write much of anything since then.
 Like [I said](http://nnamdioffor.com/2016/02/10/hello-space-monkey/) the hard part is sitting down to write.
 Hoping to change that, now that I have something to write about.
-<br>I plan to post weekly as I progress through the Galvanize and Airbnb programs, and hope that sharing my experience here will be useful to someone reading... or something like that._
+<br>I plan to post weekly as I progress through the Galvanize and Airbnb programs, and hope that sharing my experience here will be useful to someone reading... or something like that._</sub>